 Dr. Joe DeStefano of Urgent Care 24/7 discusses hypertension.

-The name has persisted on in, in medical literature, so that is 9% of hypertension SAF essential hypertension 10% have a secondary is your glands made you do it.
+The name has persisted on in medical literature, so that is 9% of hypertension SAF essential hypertension 10% have a secondary is your glands made you do it.
 You have some type of glandular problem, endocrine problem that is causing you to become hypertensive.
-This could be pheochromocytoma, where your body produces too much epinephrine, too much adrenaline hormone, we call it or you have cotton syndrome, where your body produces too much aldosterone, which is another stress hormone.
+This could be pheochromocytoma, where your body produces too much epinephrine, too much adrenaline hormone, we call it, or you have cotton syndrome, where your body produces too much aldosterone, which is another stress hormone.

 Or you could have Cushing's syndrome, where your body produces too much cortisone, too much cortisol.
 So those are two broad types of hypertension.
 And, really, we use certain guidelines.
 If somebody can be controlled with one or two agents to control their blood pressure, they probably don't have a secondary cause.
 But if you need to go to a third agent to quote control somebody's blood pressure, the recommendation is that they be screened for one of those other conditions.

 Another secondary cause of hypertension is renal vascular hypertension.
 This is hypertension, because there's a problem with one of the arteries going to your kidneys.
 This can happen from hardening the arteries and somebody ages from smoking. bad diet.
 It can happen in females.
 Because they get what's called fibromuscular dysplasia, the muscles of the renal arteries go into the kidneys, get too big, and pinch off the arteries.
 That is what we call a surgically correctable form of hypertension.
 The doctors can go in and put a stent open up that artery.